 An exception for elderly people who may need more….

 Although protein recommendations target the general healthy population, requirements for the elderly can be different.
 In fact, with age, sarcopenia can affect older adults.
 This is also known as muscle wastage.
 In fact, muscle mass typically decreases as we grow older.
 Sarcopenia leads to negative outcomes such as increased falls, frailty and ultimately mortality.
 Genetic and lifestyle factors can significantly influence this process.

 A group of researchers conducted a systematic review and meta-analysis of observational studies.
-In this study they analysed the relationship between protein intake and physical function in the elderly.
+In this study they analyzed the relationship between protein intake and physical function in the elderly.
 Older subjects with high (>1g/kg/day) and very high protein intakes (>1.2g/kg/day) showed superior physical functioning of the lower limbs faster and walking speed.
 In comparison, older adults with low protein intakes (<0.8g/kg/day) showed lower scores on these outcomes.
 Conversely, higher protein intakes did not affect handgrip strength or chair rise (measuring leg strength).
-Moreover, there was no significant difference between high and middle protein intake groups with regard to physical functioning.(4)
+Moreover, there was no significant difference between high and middle protein intake groups with regard to physical functioning.(5)